ToucanToco/weaverbird/docs/_docs/contributing/new-step.md

 Most of the code above is just a boilerplate with lots of imports but here are the few important things you should pay attention to:

-- the `@StepFormComponent` decorator will register your form component and associate it to the step name defined in the `vqbstep` property (i.e.
-  `columnsum` in our
-  case),

 - you should extend `BaseStepForm` that provides some standard basic behaviour such as form validation.
-It is a parametrized type that should be parametrized with your step type,
+It is a parametrized type that should be parametrized with your step type.

+- the `stepname` attribute should be filled with your step type.

 - the `initialStepValue` data property should be typed with your step type.